Whisky-App/whisky-book/src/game-support/heroes-of-might-and-magic-3-complete.md

-# Heroes of Might and Magic III
+# Heroes of Might and Magic 3: Complete
 <!-- script:Aliases [
     "Heroes 3",
     "Heroes III",
-    "Heroes of Might and Magic 3",
     "Heroes of Might and Magic III",
+    "Heroes of Might and Magic III: Complete",
     "HoMM 3"
 ] -->